insp7/airline-reservation-webapp/README.md

 8. Admin can add or delete a flight.
 9. Logging for each issuance/cancellation of tickets should be made in the system.
 10. Payment.

+#### TO DO:
+1. Secure the REST api using spring security.
+1. Create a file which lists out all the endpoints of this api and their purpose.
+2. Create a documentation file.